Phillboard/mobul/INFOBIP_MIGRATION_GUIDE.md

 2. Regenerate if necessary
 3. Update the environment variable

-### Error: "Both providers failed"
+### Error: "All providers failed"

-**Cause:** Both Infobip and Twilio failed to send
+**Cause:** NotificationAPI, Infobip, and Twilio all failed to send

 **Solution:**
-1. Check both provider credentials
+1. Check all provider credentials
 2. Verify phone number format (must be E.164: +15551234567)
 3. Check provider account status and balance
 4. Review logs for specific error messages